First visit: 3 November 1847 – 13 July 1848

 But for Berlioz London – or more widely England – had more than just musical significance: England was the land of Shakespeare, whose plays he had discovered in September 1827 through the performances of a company of English actors at the Odéon theatre in Paris.
 The intelligentsia of the French capital was taken by storm, and for Berlioz the artistic impact of the event was further magnified by the personal impression made on him by the Irish actress Harriet Smithson in the roles of Ophelia and Juliet (Memoirs ch.
 18).
 The sequel of the story is too well known to need elaboration.
 Shakespeare was, by Berlioz’s own testimony, the greatest influence of all on his own artistic personality and outlook, and directly or indirectly an inspiration for many of his greatest works from then on to the end of his career.
 He acknowledged his debt by framing his Memoirs with a quotation from Macbeth, first in French translation, then at the end in the English original, and Shakespeare’s name appears in chapter after chapter (some 73 times in all).
 Quotations or paraphrases from Shakespeare in the original – a recognisable Berlioz trademark – abound throughout the composer’s writings and correspondence: the first is to be found in a letter to Humbert Ferrand dated 29 November 1827, the earliest preserved letter following the revelatory performances at the Odéon (CG no. 77).

 One immediate consequence of his experiences at the Odéon in September 1827 was thus linguistic.
-Berlioz had been taught Latin by his father during his early years at La Côte, but English was the first living language he attempted to learn himself.
+Berlioz had been taught Latin by his father during his early years at La Côte; he started to learn Italian in 1826 (CG no. 63), and English was the next living language he attempted to learn himself.
 The motivation for this was literary, not practical: distrustful as he was of translations and translators (cf. CG nos.
 1562, 1568, 2181, 2712), he wanted to be able to read Shakespeare in the original, and the ability to do so was for him the test of linguistic competence, as he wrote several years later to his sister Nanci (CG no. 877, 5 January 1844; cf. 2198 to his nieces, in 1857):

 […] My compliments on your English studies; you can now take satisfaction in the thought that after working ten hours a day, poring over old dictionaries, and going to spend ten years living in England you will be able within less than fifteen years to gain a little understanding of Shakespeare. […]